A Revolutionary Breakthrough

 Cz-equivalent edge and thickness profile.

-A single step from poly to drop-in wafer, compared to seven steps in Cz methods.
+Two steps from poly to drop-in wafer, compared to seven steps in Cz methods.